-JHI is a Guyana pure-play deepwater exploration company founded in 2011.
+JHI is an oil and gas exploration company focused on frontier exploration.
 In 2014, JHI teamed up with Guyana-based MOGI which was awarded the Canje Block in 2015.
 In 2016, ExxonMobil joined the Canje Block as operator, and in 2018 TotalEnergies farmed into the Block.
 Five years of extensive technical and seismic data analysis led to the identification of multiple drillable prospects and successfully applying for a multi-well drilling permit for a three well exploration program in 2021.